stackitcloud/terraform-provider-stackit/docs/data-sources/routing_table_routes.md

 description: |-
   Routing table routes datasource schema.
 Must have a region specified in the provider configuration.
   This datasource is for SNA, not VPC, based networks.
-  ~> This datasource is part of the routing-tables experiment and is likely going to undergo significant changes or be removed in the future.
+  ~> This datasource is part of the experimental feature routing-tables and is likely going to undergo significant changes or be removed in the future.
 Use it at your own discretion.
 ---

 # stackit_routing_table_routes (Data Source)